Use these nine steps to keep your heartache over your divorce at bay.

 Social researchers have told us that death of a spouse and divorce are two of the most stressful life events humans can endure.
 In fact, if you are the person being left, divorce can feel just like a death.
 Knowing how to best mourn the loss is essential.
 Here are nine steps to ease the pain of divorce.

 1. Don't censor your feelings.
 Divorce is felt as an emotional loss and that loss has to be fully experienced.
 Feeling hopeless, afraid and vulnerable are common.
 As well as feelings of anger, rage and self-loathing.
 You might feel sure that you will not be able to survive what is about to happen.
 These are familiar reactions to the trauma of divorce.
 You must experience your feelings fully.
 They will run their course if you don't push them down inside you.
-5 Kinds Of Trust Every Marriage Needs
+5 Powerful Types Of Trust Every Marriage (Including Yours) Needs

 Remember, feeling these emotions is not the same as acting on them.
 It is a good idea to write down angry feelings in a letter and then put it safely away in a desk draw.
 Acting out angry feelings in destructive ways is never acceptable and only brings more pain into your life.